 Ensure that these do not run on too long.
 You can make them less obvious by adding some fun or alternative questions to keep attendees engaged.

 Live Social Media Updates

-These are quick, easy and efficient (and people love pressing buttons!) but the only downside is there is generally no way to change your answer so if people make a mistake it can sometimes get lost in translation.
+These are quick, easy and efficient (and people love pressing buttons!).
+However, the only downside is there is generally no way to change your answer.
+So if people make a mistake it can sometimes get lost in translation.

-If you are looking for general feedback but don’t have specific prompts that you want to target, comment cards can be useful and easily dotted around your event.
+If you are looking for general feedback but don’t have specific prompts that you want to target, comment cards can be useful.
+You can easily dot them around your event.